kvs-coder/localized/CONTRIBUTING.md

 ## Dart

-We use https://dart.dev/guides/language/effective-dart to provide a good quality and easy readyble code.
+We use https://dart.dev/guides/language/effective-dart to provide a good quality and easy readable code.